 Finding the right interaction model

-Once the concept was clear, the next challenge was to design a mapping interaction that felt intuitive and didn’t overwhelm users with data.
-My early explorations resulted in the following concepts:
+Once the concept was clear, the next challenge was to design a mapping interaction that felt intuitive.
+This was critical because service engineers needed to map complex insurance data quickly and accurately, without extensive training.
+My explorations resulted in the following concepts:

-After testing and iterating the designs, I landed on a hybrid design that combines that combines the clear mental model of the drag-and-drop input with the scalability of the dropdown option.
-By optimizing the data mapping process, our internal team could create mapping templates with less friction, and utimately accelerate partnership integrations. [wd]
+After testing and iteration, I landed on a hybrid design that combines the intuitive mental model of drag-and-drop with the scalability of dropdown inputs.
+By optimizing the data mapping process, our internal team could create mapping templates with less friction, and accelerate partnership integrations.

 Improving mapper flexibility

-I also ran into an unexpected challenge while designing the transformation step.
+I also ran into an unexpected challenge while designing for data transformation.
 Our initial concept separated the process into three steps: clean data, map fields, and automate — following a progressive disclosure pattern.
 The goal was to simplify a complex task by focusing users on one step at a time.

 • reduced backtracking by keeping users in a single flow